Skip to content

 3. the buyer renegotiates downward.

-Managing expectations and the right LOI
+Managing expectations and the right letter of intent

 “If we find the right buyer, they’ll pay.”